njahakiya95/udemy-cc/README.md

 # udemy-cc

-This repository contains section challenges and assignmented from the Udemy Beyond C++ Programming - From Beginner To Beyond course.
+This repository contains section challenges and assignments from the Udemy Beyond C++ Programming - From Beginner To Beyond course.
 All assignments are self-contained and the Codelite IDE was used.